Bikeman868/Gravity/README.md

 These nodes have a list of nodes to send requests to next and always send requests to the output that has the least number of active connections.

+### Log Level Node

+These nodes change the level of detail in the log.
+This allows you to capture more detail for requests that are pssing through a specific portion of the pipeline.

+### Custom Log Node

+These nodes capture information about specific request types and write a log file to disk.
+You can specify which request methods to capture (POST, GET etc) or capture all methods, and you can specify the return codes to capture (503, 200, 404 etc) or capture all response codes.
+If you want to be more specific about what to capture please configue a Router Node in front of the Custom Log.

 ## Compiling and running